 - Area 4: Seminar in Agricultural Data Science (1 credit): Capstone seminar course featuring UGA and external speakers highlighting diverse applications in agricultural analytics.

-Inventory of required and elective Agricultural Data Science courses (last updated 2 November 2018)
+Inventory of required and elective Agricultural Data Science courses (pdf) (last updated 23 September 2021)